adamguos/resume/resume.md

 * **School timetable converter**
 	<a href=http://www.cis-timetable-csv.herokuapp.com class=not-printed>cis-timetable-csv.herokuapp.com</a>
-	Node.js-based web app used by all secondary students and teachers at Chinese International School to import their plaintext class schedule into Google Calendar.
+	Node.js-based web app used by all secondary students and teachers at Chinese International School to import their plaintext class schedules into Google Calendar.

 * **School music room booking system**
 	<a href=https://github.com/adamguos/music-room-booking class=not-printed>github.com</a>